You’ve been to the doctor, had a blood test and found out that you have high cholesterol! (Oh no… that’s not what you were expecting).

 Omega 3 fats

 Plant stanols and sterols are natural chemicals found in different fruits and vegetables that help to reduce the absorption of cholesterol in the gut.
 This helps to lower your blood cholesterol.
-Products like milk, yoghurt and margarine are fortified with stanols and sterols to make them ‘cholesterol lowering’ products.
+There are many products like milk, yoghurt, margarine and cereals which are fortified with stanols and sterols to make them ‘cholesterol lowering’ products.
 These can be useful in lowering cholesterol if we are having enough.
-The research indicates that we need to have 1.5 -3 grams of plant stanols and sterols to have a significant effect on cholesterol.
-This would mean having:
+Some of these products can be expensive and consuming enough can be tricky.

 So if you have received a blood test result with high cholesterol it doesn’t mean you are going to be sent to the ‘food police’.
 Your dietitian wants to get to know you and what’s important in your life.
 We want to make any changes as simple and easy as possible.
 We’re on your team.